Menu

 Plus, all employees are entitled to a mid-day break of at least one hour.

-According to Thai labor law, employers are not allowed to force employees into working overtime without their agreement.
+According to Thai labor law, employers are not allowed to force employees to work overtime without their agreement.
 However, in case of an emergency, your employer may still ask you to stay at work after hours.
 In fact, working overtime is a rather accepted practice in Thailand.
 And, in a lot of cases, it will not come with extra pay.
+However, it is mandatory for employers to pay for overtime hours.

 There are 19 national holidays in Thailand, some of which are celebrated for more than one day.
 What's more, if a holiday falls close to the weekend, the days will usually be added up so that employees can get more time off.
 Here's a list of ten of Thailand's major holidays:

-Maternity leave allows for up to 98 days of off-time.
-45 days of these will be paid leave.
+Maternity leave allows for up to 98 days of off time, 45 of which will be paid leave.

 Visa options for working in Thailand

-If you plan to work in Thailand, you will need to figure out how to arrange your work and stay.
-There are several visa options for working in Thailand, depending on the type of work you do and how long you plan to stay.
+If you plan to work in Thailand, you will need to arrange your work and stay.
+Depending on the type of work you do and how long you plan to stay, there are several visa options.

 If you plan to live in Thailand while working remotely, you have a wide range of visa options for your stay:

-Thailand Special Tourist Visa or STV.
-This type of visa was introduced by the Thai government during the COVID-19 pandemic and was designed for those wishing to date in the country for a longer period of time.
-With the STV visa, you will be able to stay in Thailand for up to 9 months.
+• Thailand Special Tourist Visa or STV: The Thai government introduced this type of visa during the COVID-19 pandemic.
+It was designed for those wishing to stay in the country for a longer period of time.
+With the STV visa, you can stay in Thailand for up to 9 months.

 Note that the above visa options are only available to those who plan to work in Thailand remotely.